Fiesta Modes

 360 Video Mode

-The 360 Video Mode is the only capture mode currently available for 360 events.
-It captures a 360 video of the guests in the 360 booth, adding effects such as a soundtrack, overlay, and an intro and outro video.
+360 Video Mode is the only Capture Mode available for 360 events.
+It captures a 360 video of guests in the 360 booth, adding effects such as a Soundtrack, Overlay, and an Intro and Outro Video.

-360 Video mode in the Fiesta software encompasses both the 360 Event Effects and Tortilla arm settings.
+360 Video Mode in Fiesta includes both the 360 Event Effects and Tortilla Arm settings.

 Learn more about 360 Video Mode